Ecommerce Support Specialist: Role & Skills 2026

 -

-Platform & data hygiene: Work across e-commerce platforms and WMS/TMS to correct addresses, sync tracking, and update customer information so downstream systems reflect reality.
+Platform & data hygiene: Work across ecommerce logistics platforms and WMS to correct addresses, sync tracking, and update customer information so downstream systems reflect reality.

 -